 2. Move from condition-based to predictive maintenance

 The digital twin can be used to identify weaknesses, test hardening strategies, and gain a more specific and accurate understanding of assets.
-Neara Analytics enables utilities to test possible improvements without having to incur the cost of rolling out a strategy.
+Neara enables utilities to test possible improvements without having to incur the cost of rolling out a strategy.

 Utilities can review their currently held assets and consider updates or alternatives that could harden the assets against hurricanes.
 Examples include reviewing pole or cable replacement strategies with more durable materials, guying power poles, or a more data-driven vegetation encroachment strategy.